 Abu Simbel began as a small village of a few houses clustered at some distance from the temples of Abu Simbel.
 Now it is a lush oasis with hotels and a sizable settlement.
 Arriving by plane or bus steals some of the drama that is so much a part of Ramses II's monument of monuments.
 The lake approach, on the other hand, fulfills every fantasy you might have about the grandeur of ancient Egypt.

 Ramses II's two enormous temples at Abu Simbel are among the most awe-inspiring monuments in Egypt.
 The pharaoh had his artisans carve the temples out of a rock cliff to display his might as the Egyptian god-king and to strike dread into the Nubians—and the temples are most effective as such.
-They originally stood at the bottom of the cliff that they now crown (they're some 200 feet above the water level and 1/3 mi back from the lake shore).
+They originally stood at the bottom of the cliff that they now crown (they're some 200 feet above the water level a third of a mile back from the lake shore).

 The doorway between the colossi leads to the first hall, which contains columns decorated with figures of Ramses II.
 The hall itself is carved on the right (north) with reliefs showing events from Ramses II's reign, most notably his self-proclaimed victory at the Battle of Kadesh in Syria (his opponent might beg to differ).
 It shows the besieged city, the attack, and the counting of body parts of the defeated enemies.
 The left (south) side shows Ramses' battles with Syrians, Libyans, and Nubians, and it has some fine scenes showing Ramses on a chariot.
 Vultures with outstretched wings decorate the ceiling.
 Several side chambers are accessible from this hall.
 These were probably used as storerooms for the temple furniture, vessels, linen, and priestly costumes.